 In May 2013, Marcela Pinilla released her first full-length album, PASSION.
 A blend of Latin alternative music influenced by jazz, blues and soul the album showcases the artist’s limitless versatility.
 PASSION features collaborations with several musicians including Elsten Torres and two world-renowned Grammy award winners saxophonist Kirk Whalum, and bassist Victor Wooten.

-Today, she calls Nashville, Tennessee home.
-Currently she is working on a project called "Lo Que El Amor Inspira".
+Today, she calls Nashville, Tennessee home where she had already been nominated at the Nashville Industry Music Awards as best jazz vocalist in 2016 and 2017 and had her dream of performing with her band at the Schermerhorn Symphony Center come true.
 She looks forward to continuing her musical journey in the creative mecca, Music City USA.
 Marcela shares, “I love bringing people together.
 No matter how diverse my audience is, for that particular performance, we are all brothers and sisters living in peace.
 This is the main reason why I write songs and sing.”

 For a full-length bio click here.